 One of my clients has a super large circle of friends and family.
 As she was striving to create more balance and space for herself, she noticed the ongoing slew of invitations to birthday parties, showers, weddings and random social gatherings.
 Every minute of her evenings and weekends were accounted for, leaving her zero time for herself.
 Ugh!

 Another dear friend has two busy teenage daughters involved in LOTS of outside school activities.
 She also has a hard time saying no, so found herself on a dozen different volunteer committees!
-When we added it all up, it totalled 30+ hours a week of volunteering and most weren’t fulfilling.
+When we added it all up, it totaled 30+ hours a week of volunteering and most weren’t fulfilling.
 She was running on fumes.
 Super ugh!

 Professionally, demands from others are even trickier.
-Naturally you want to allocate time to clients, potential partners, vendors, employees, bosses and associates.
+Naturally, you want to allocate time to clients, potential partners, vendors, employees, bosses, and associates.
 But, sometimes their needs and desires aren’t in alignment with your ultimate business vision, short-term objectives or schedule of the week.
 Email is a big way others ask for your attention.

 No wonder so many feel they don’t have control over their lives and inner peace is an elusive concept.